krustowski/littr/README.md

 # litter-go
-litter again, now in Go as PWA
+litter again, now in Go as a PWA

 microblogging service without notifications and pesky messaging, just a raw mind _flow_